 In this example there are roles across different teams:

 Once you’ve added the roles, you need to decide what the tasks and deliverables are.
-List everything that needs to be done.
+List everything to be done.
 For content teams and projects you may include:

 Of course, the list could go on and on and whilst you need to include everything that’s relevant, too long a list makes the RACI more complicated to use and refer to.
-Give great consideration to what tasks will be added here.
+Give great consideration to adding tasks here.
 Perhaps you will use a RACI for a certain phase of a project rather than the entire lifecycle.
 Here’s what the chart might look like for our help centre overhaul project:

 There would be more tasks than this for such a project, but they give a good idea of what the deliverables might include, across all those involved.
 Again, how prescriptive you go will depend on what works for your situation.

 At this stage you know what roles to involve and what tasks to complete.
 Next you need to assign the RACI to each task and role.
 This is where you might discuss differing opinions.
 The RACI should help you reach a consensus quickly.In our help centre example, the RACI may now look like this: